pcourbin/ecodevices_rt2/README.md

     icon: "mdi:toggle-switch" # default=mdi:toggle-switch
 ```

-For example, to play with the first EnOcean swith.
+For example, to play with the first EnOcean switch.
 ```yaml
 # 1- VALUE -- To check the current value of the switch: http://_ADDRESS_IP_:_PORT_/api/xdevices.json?key=XxLzMY69z&Get=XENO and get "ENO ACTIONNEUR1" in the JSON response.
 # 2- ON -- To change the current value of the switch to ON: http://_ADDRESS_IP_:_PORT_/api/xdevices.json?key=XxLzMY69z&SetEnoPC=1 and it will check if the "status" in the JSON response is equal to "Success".